singnet/dev-portal/docs/all/front-to-back-ex1st.md

 # Hero section
 title: Multi Party Escrow: Front to back example.
-description: In this example you will be learning how to use the MPE payment system in SingularityNET with one replica configuration.
+description: Using the MPE payment system in SingularityNET with one replica configuration.

 # extralink box
-# extralink:
+extralink:
-#    title: About extralink
+    title: All Docs
+    title_url: '/docs'
+    external_url: false
+    description: Find an overview of our full documentation here.

-#    title_url: '#'
+# Developer Newsletter
-#    external_url: true
+dev_news: true
-#    description: extralink description

 # Micro navigation
 micro_nav: true

-# Newsletter
-dev_news: true

-# Page navigation
-page_nav:
-    prev:
-        content: Overview
-        url: '#'
-    next:
-        content: Register Organization
-        url: '#'
 ---

 You can find scripts for this examples here: [scripts/example1](scripts/example1)